 If you do your food shopping in Nicoya, prices are a little lower and you'll find a somewhat bigger selection, with one exception; imported specialty food (Mini-Super Las Olas and Super Sámara are better).
 There is a supermarket on the main street, “Super Compro”, and “Maxi Palí” at the entrance of Nicoya, immediately to the right on the road leading to Liberia.
 There are also several smaller places for fresh produce, fish and meat.

 10% tip is normally included, even if it isn't itemized on the check.
 Ask, if you’re unsure.
 If you are satisfied, add another 5% - or 10%, max.

-Another clear favorite is El Colibrí – behind Hotel Esperanza (F2-12) – a friendly Argentine steak house with delicious charcoal-grilled meat and chicken.
-There is no fish on the menu, but ask for it, it might be available.
+El Colibrí – behind Hotel Esperanza (F2-12) – is a a clear favorite.
+It's a friendly Argentine steak house with delicious charcoal-grilled meat and chicken.
+Fish is sometimes available as a special but there isn't any on the menu.
 And the flan is good ….

 The pizzeria down our street, El Tucán (F2-40), makes good pizzas and it is the place with the most local flair that we know of.
 Don’t be scared off if it looks closed, the restaurant is in the back.

 Hotel Leyenda is located a few miles from Carrillo on the road to Hojancha.
 Its restaurant is excellent and prices are reasonable.
 It has a courteous staff and a bit of “class” – white table cloths, etc.